 Chartered December, 1888, the Empire & Dublin built a 40-mile line connecting Dublin and Hawkinsville.
 Poors 1891 Manual noted that the company acquired 11 miles of road from Empire towards Dublin, built several years ago by the Empire Lumber Co., rebuilt it in 1889, and extended it to Hawkinsville and Turkey Creek, 32 miles in same year.
 Extension from Turkey Creek to Dublin built in 1890.
-Surveys completed for an extension from Hawkinsville to Grovania, Ga., on the Georgia Southern and Florida RR., a distance of 13 miles.
+Surveys completed for an extension from Hawkinsville to Grovania, Ga., on the Georgia Southern & Florida Railroad, a distance of 13 miles.
 Receiver appointed in December, 1890.

 The Empire & Dublin was planning a 32-mile extension from Hawkinsville to Fort Valley, where it would connect with the Central of Georgia.